-To accomplish this, the moving average (generally 14-period) becomes a straight line and price variation above and below the moving average becomes the Price Oscillator.
+To accomplish this, the moving average (generally a 14-period) becomes a straight line and price variation above and below the moving average becomes the Price Oscillator.

 The chart of the S&P 500 E-mini Futures contract visually depicts the Detrended Price Oscillator:

-Interpreting the Detrended Price Oscillator
+How to Interpret the Detrended Price Oscillator

 When the Detrended Price Oscillator is above the zero line, it means that price is above its moving average, typically interpreted as a bullish sign.

 Similarly, when the Detrended Price Oscillator is below the zero line, it means that price is below its moving average, considered to be a bearish sign.
-There are two interpretations of buy and sell signals:

 Potential Buy Signal